ahmeevang/Dannys-Diner-using-SQL/README.md

     ON member_sales_CTE.product_id = dd_menu.product_id
 WHERE rank = 1
 ```
+Answer:
+* customer A's first order as a member was curry
+* customer B's first order as a member was sushi

 7. Which item was purchased just before the customer became a member?
 ```sql